-The FOUND gallery- showcasing Wales' contemprary emerging and established creator, located in Brecon.
+The FOUND gallery- showcasing Wales' contemprary emerging and established creators, located in Brecon.

 Andrew Lamont Gallery- in the Theatre Brycheiniog, in Brecon

-The Ardent Gallery- also searves coffee and cake, has art supplies, and is an excellent framers in Brecon.
+The Ardent Gallery- also serves coffee and cake, has art supplies, and is an excellent framers in Brecon.